miguelpduarte/FEUP-AEDA-TPs/README.md

 ### Notes:
 The file layout is due to me using a gitignore directly on my IDE file structure to create this repo (lazyness, I know), but it should be fine.

+The generateTPProject bash script is a script I use to generate my projects, see [this repo for more info.](https://github.com/Meiogordo/CUTE-CLion-AEDATPTemplate)

+I will also gladly accept any suggestions made in terms of improving the solutions presented here, as they are simply the solutions I come up with during/after the classes.
+I suggest that those suggestions (heh) be done through pull requests.
+Given enough justification I will happily accept them :)